hamidgasmi/training.computerscience.cloud.aws/README.md

 - One writer and multiple readers:
 	- It supports multiple reader instances connected to the same storage volume as a single writer instance
 	- It's a good general-purpose option for most workloads
+- Parallel query:
-- One writer and multiple readers (Parallel query):
+	- One writer and multiple readers
+	- It parallelizes some of the I/O and computation involved in processing data-intensive queries
+	- It allows queries to be executed across all nodes of a cluster at the same time
+	- It's currently available only for Aurora MySQL edition
 	- It improves the performance of analytic queries by pushing processing down to the Aurora storage layer
+	- Use cases:
-	- It's good for hybrid transactional/analytic workloads
+		- Hybrid transactional and analytic workloads
+		- Queries with larger data sets
 	- [For more details](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-mysql-parallel-query.html)
 - Multiple writers:
 	- It supports multiple writer instances connected to the same storage volume